Touring Queensland Fund FAQs

 You can apply on behalf of a group with a personal ABN.
 In this instance you should select that you are applying as a group/collective/artist run initiative within the applicant details section of the application form.
 The form will then direct you to select ‘individual’ in the applicant’s name section.

-The name you provide should match the name on your ABN, and if you are successful in securing funding, the bank account we pay funding into will need to be in the same name under which you applied.
+The name you provide should match the name on your ABN, and if you are successful in securing funding, the bank account will need to be in the same name under which you applied.

 3. My organisation has upcoming reports due for Arts Queensland grants – do I need to complete this reporting before I submit my application?

-If your report becomes due after you have submitted your application and is overdue when you are notified of success, you will need to complete this report before your funding deed is issued and any payment made.
+If your reporting becomes due after you have submitted your application and is overdue when you are notified of success, you will need to complete this reporting before your funding agreement is issued and any payment is made.

-4. Can my organisation apply for TQF if we already receive funding through other AQ funds?
+4. Can my organisation apply for TQF if we already receive funding through other Arts Queensland funds?

-• you have received more than $1m in grants in total from Arts Queensland in the 12 months prior to the round closing date
+- you have received more than $1million in grants in total from Arts Queensland in the 12 months prior to the round closing date

 5. If our staff or ensemble/cast/band are not all based in Queensland, can we still apply?

 To be eligible you must have a business address and staff based in Queensland.
-The expectation is that the majority of artists involved in the tour are permanently based in Queensland, however it is not an eligibility requirement that all employees/artists be Queensland-based.
+The expectation is that most artists involved in the tour are permanently based in Queensland, however it is not an eligibility requirement that all employees/artists be Queensland-based.

 Peers are unlikely to recommend Arts Queensland financial support for fees and expenses relating to non-Queensland residents.